coredds/GoHoliday/README.md

 ## Attribution

-This project builds upon the [Python holidays library](https://github.com/vacanza/holidays) and the work of the [Vacanza organization](https://github.com/vacanza), providing a Go-native implementation optimized for performance and ChronoGo integration.
+This project builds upon the [Python holidays library](https://github.com/vacanza/holidays) and the work of the [Vacanza organization](https://github.com/vacanza), providing a Go-native implementation optimized for performance and chronogo integration.

 ## License